argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 The live example of self managed Argo CD config is available at https://cd.apps.argoproj.io and with configuration stored at [argoproj/argoproj-deployments](https://github.com/argoproj/argoproj-deployments/tree/master/argocd).

+!!! note
-> NOTE: You will need to sign-in using your github account to get access to https://cd.apps.argoproj.io
+    You will need to sign-in using your github account to get access to https://cd.apps.argoproj.io